weimeilin79/gs-redpanda-k8s/redpanda-k8s/step4.md

-Updating and patching a Redpanda cluster is fairly straightforward.
+Updating and patching a Redpanda cluster is fairly straightforward with helm.
+We can use the parameter like how we deploy the cluster in step one, or we can create a YAML file to indicate the new settings.

+In this scenario, we will be adding and spin up the *Redpanda Console*.
+Redpanda Console is a developer-friendly UI for managing your the workloads.
+In this setting, you can see that we have enable the console to deploy as well as setup an ingress endpoint, so we can access the console externally.

 ```
 cat <<EOF > value.yaml